Benchmarking Azure Synapse Analytics - SQL Serverless, using Polyglot Notebooks

 One of the great things about SQL Serverless is that from the client's perspective it looks just like any another SQL Server Database.
 This means that you can use any tools or languages that can talk to SQL Server.
 I chose to use .NET as it is my language of choice.

-To allow me to document findings I conducted the experiment using Jupyter notebooks powered by .NET Interactive.
-If you have not used .NET Interactive notebooks I highly recommend it.
+To allow me to document findings I conducted the experiment using Jupyter notebooks powered by Polyglot.
+If you have not used Polyglot Notebooks I highly recommend it.

 If you are interested, here's a peek at the notebook.